Thomas Coventry (cricketer)

 Hon.
 Thomas William Coventry (24 December 1778 – April 1816) was an English amateur cricketer.

-He was the youngest son of George Coventry, 6th Earl of Coventry and his second wife Barbara St John.
+He was the youngest son of George Coventry, 6th Earl of Coventry and his second wife, Barbara St John.
+His elder brother was named John (20 June 1765-12 November 1829).

-In 1797 he inherited the estate, including North Cray Place in Kent, of his godfather, Thomas Coventry.
+In 1797, he inherited the estate, including North Cray Place in Kent, of his godfather, Thomas Coventry.
 He sold the contents of the house in 1804.

 He made two known appearances in first-class cricket matches from 1800 to 1801 and was a member of Marylebone Cricket Club (MCC).

 He married Catherine Clarke and had a son and 2 daughters.
-On his death in 1816 he left the North Cray estate to his son, Thomas William Coventry, who was only 16 years old.
+On his death in 1816, he left the North Cray estate to his son, Thomas William Coventry, who was only 16 years old.